GustavoHdezH/Death-Shell/README.md

 <div>
   <p>
     This repository contains useful shell scripts for managing Linux servers.
-The scripts cover a wide range of tasks, such as user management, software installation and much more.
+The scripts cover a wide range of tasks, such as resources management, software installation and much more.
   </p>
 </div>